robatwilliams/react-starter/README.md

 Operations:
 * Error tracking service integration (Sentry)

+Other:
+* Browser support: common modern desktop browsers, IE11 and later

 ## Non-features
 Some features that might be desired in a project setup, and/or expected in a starter project, are not included.
 They are listed here for clarity and also as a list of things you may